cponeill/Consensys-Academy-Final-Project/README.md

 7. Make sure Metamask is set to a private network pointing to localhost 8545

 8. Use the app.

-* __Where can I find more documentation?__

-    This box is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-Either one would be a great place to start!
+Enjoy Ethereum and the Blockchain!